Bipolar Disorder Travel Insurance

 |Cancellation or Curtailment||-||£2,000||£5,000|

-|Medical and Repatriation||£10,000,000||£10,000,000||£10,000,000|
+|Medical Expenses and Repatriation||£10,000,000||£10,000,000||£10,000,000|

-- Are you currently being treated for depression ?
+- Are you currently being treated for Depression?

 - Have you been taking medication for this condition throughout the last two years?

 - Has this condition ever caused you to cancel a planned trip?

-If you suffer from Bipolar Disorder and want to travel, it is important that you first purchase a Travel Insurance policy before you leave the country.
+If you have Bipolar Disorder and want to travel, it is essential that you first purchase a Travel Insurance policy before you leave the country.

-When Travelling with Bipolar Disorder
+Travelling with Bipolar Disorder

 - Make sure that you are on medication that you know works for you.